-Whilst warm, moist seedbeds provide the right conditions to get the crop started, the risks associated with growing OSR have not gone away.
+There is rumoured to be a 25% increase in oilseed rape crops planted this year, if growers have sufficient soil moisture to drill.
+Whilst warm, moist seedbeds provide the right conditions to get the crop growing, the risks associated with growing OSR have not gone away.

 Once the crop is in the ground it needs to be protected – preferably without large up-front costs but due to the increase in selling prices it’s more important than ever to provide the right protection to maximise yield.

-Phoma can sometimes be neglected as Light Leaf Spot takes the headlines, but phoma lesions can progress into quite damaging stem cankers which severely impact water and nutrient movement through the plant – impacting the plant’s ability to grow away from slugs, pigeons etc.
+Phoma can sometimes be neglected as light leaf spot takes the headlines, but phoma lesions can progress into quite damaging stem cankers which severely impact water and nutrient movement through the plant – impacting plants ability to grow away from slugs, pigeons etc.

-It is important to protect crops in the autumn to prevent a more devastating reoccurrence of the disease in the spring.
-Fungicide applications should be prioritised for varieties which score below 6 on the Recommended List but all varieties are susceptible so need regular monitoring.
+It is important to protect crops in the Autumn to prevent a more devastating reoccurrence of the disease in the Spring.
+Fungicide applications should be prioritised for varieties which score below 6 on the Recommended List but all crops need regular monitoring.

 There are several regional forecasting tools which can help for effective application timing.
-A stacked triazole approach using both tebuconazole and prothioconazole provides protective and curative activity and reduces the reliance on solo prothioconazole as part of a resistance management strategy.
+A stacked triazole approach using both tebuconazole and prothioconazole provides protective and curative activity and reduces the reliance on solo prothioconazole as part of an anti resistance strategy.

-Esker is our reverse engineered Kestrel containing 160g/L prothioconazole and 80g/L tebuconazole.
-It is an excellent fungicide choice for the control of Light Leaf Spot and will also contribute to plant growth regulation and managing crop canopies in order to maximise yield.
+Esker is our reverse engineered Kestrel containing 160g/l prothioconazole and 80g/l tebuconazole.
+It’s an excellent fungicide choice for control of light leaf spot and will contribute to plant growth regulation and managing crop canopies in order to maximise yield.